lenciel/redsocks/README.md

 	 timeout = 13;
 	}

-###Redirect UDP based DNS Request via TCP connection
+###Redirect UPD based DNS Request via TCP connection
 Sending DNS request via TCP connection is one way to prevent from DNS poisoning.
 You can redirect all UDP based DNS requests via TCP connection with the following config section.